Creating a Data Source Name

 - Or, to create a DSN that all users who log into Windows can use, click the System DSN tab.

-In the Create New Data Source dialog box, select Simba MongoDB ODBC Driver and then click Finish.
-The Simba MongoDB ODBC Driver DSN Setup dialog box opens.
+In the Create New Data Source dialog box, select Simba ODBC Driver for Google BigQuery and then click Finish.
+The Simba ODBC Driver for Google BigQuery DSN Setup dialog box opens.

 In the Data Source Name field, type a name for your DSN.